 The full timetable of all activities for this course can be accessed from Course Planner.The course timetable will be available on the MyUni site.

 Course Learning Outcomes

-1 Understand essential basic pathological processes including inflammation, atherosclerosis and neoplasia.
-2 Acquire the ability to relate these basic pathological processes to the pathogenesis of common and important diseases 3 Gain knowledge and understanding of the predisposing factors, causes, pathogenesis, morphology, potential complications and how they arise, natural history of, and the main symptoms and signs of such diseases 4 Correlate clinical features with causes and mechanisms of disease 5 Understand how knowledge of pathological processes can be utilised in the investigation, management and prevention of disease 6 Use and understand terminology for the field of study correctly and contextually 7 Recognise and describe basic macroscopic and microscopic features of both basic pathological processes and selected diseases using the correct vocabulary 8 Acquire, read, interpret and synthesise information from a wide variety of sources in a planned and timely manner 9 Acknowledge and reference sources of information appropriately 10 Work in groups and individually in the pursuit of scientific knowledge
+1 Demonstrate an understanding of essential basic pathological processes including inflammation, atherosclerosis and neoplasia.
+2 Acquire the ability to relate these basic pathological processes to the pathogenesis of common and important diseases 3 Gain knowledge and understanding of the predisposing factors, causes, pathogenesis, morphology, potential complications and how they arise, natural history of, and the main symptoms and signs of such diseases 4 Correlate clinical features with causes and mechanisms of disease 5 Demonstrate an understanding of how knowledge of pathological processes can be utilised in the investigation, management and prevention of disease 6 Use and understand terminology for the field of pathology correctly and contextually 7 Recognise and describe basic macroscopic and microscopic features of both basic pathological processes and selected diseases using the correct vocabulary 8 Acquire, read, interpret and synthesise information from a wide variety of sources in a planned and timely manner 9 Acknowledge and reference sources of information appropriately 10 Work in groups and individually in the pursuit of scientific knowledge

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies